Industrial Designer · Philadelphia, PA · 2026

 Designyou canhold.

 Architect turned industrial designer.
-Three years, 20+ projects — from furniture to inclusive tech to everyday objects.
+Three years, 20+ architectural projects before the switch, now designing furniture, inclusive tech and everyday objects.

-Furniture Design ·Inclusive Design ·Ergonomics ·3D Printing ·Prototyping ·DFM ·SolidWorks ·Rhino 3D ·User Research ·Furniture Design ·Inclusive Design ·Ergonomics ·3D Printing ·Prototyping ·DFM ·SolidWorks ·Rhino 3D ·User Research ·
+Systems Design ·Furniture Design ·Inclusive Design ·Ergonomics ·3D Printing ·Prototyping ·DFM ·SolidWorks ·Rhino 3D ·User Research ·Systems Design ·Furniture Design ·Inclusive Design ·Ergonomics ·3D Printing ·Prototyping ·DFM ·SolidWorks ·Rhino 3D ·User Research ·

 3Years of Practice